tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 ⸻

 The rest of the afternoon was a complete and utter blur.
 I rushed back to my apartment to find a large moving truck with six bizarrely tall men outside.
-They could have been brothers, or maybe they were brothers and were related to Dunia.
-There was an eerie resemblance.
+They could have been relatives, or maybe they were brothers and were related to Dunia.
+There was an eerie resemblance to her.

-Their eyes watched me wearily, but I swear one of them almost looked they were holding back a smile.
+Their eyes watched me almost hungrily, but I swear one of them looked they were holding back a smile.
 My roommates were gone thankfully, but I felt a pang of guilt.
 Even though we weren’t close, I would have preferred to say bye.

 Before I knew it, my apartment was devoid of all my things, albeit for the mouse droppings on the floor and my landlord’s eclectic posters he had plastered on the walls when I moved in.